JohnMQD/PictureToASCII/README.md

 #Motivation

 In the following video [Putting Video on a Floppy Disk](https://www.youtube.com/watch?v=uGoR3ZYZqjc) The Science Elf created a Python script to convert video into ASCII art.
-A similar goal should be archived in the project, using pictures and the C language instead.
+A similar goal should be archived in this project, using pictures and the C language instead.